TE-Good/Whatify/README.md

 As a team we decided to follow a lot of Agile workflow methodologies; we started every day with a stand-up for the day discussing what problems we had to solve for the day, including any unresolved issues from the day before; we built the whole project via pair programming where every developer had a chance in navigating.
 We also followed the principles of feature-driven development (FDD) as we knew there was a lot to get build in a short amount of time, this way we were able to isolate certain features into bite-sized and manageable tasks.

-Certain features we had to focus on were; Spotify user Authentication, we chose to dedicate 2 days of our task to this feature, knowing it was the biggest prerequisite to run our site’s quiz.
-We knew we had to at least get this feature working standalone before knowing the rest of the product could be built; Backend and models,
+The first features we had to focus on was Spotify user Authentication, we chose to dedicate 2 days of our task to this feature, knowing it was the biggest prerequisite to run our site’s quiz.
+We knew we had to at least get this feature working standalone before knowing the rest of the product could be built.

-We began back end development by planning models and serializers required for the game-data that would be populated later in our postgreSQL database from our Spotify API requests.
+We began back end development by planning models and serializers required for the game-data that would be populated later in our postgreSQL database from the Spotify API requests.
 Using Django, we built views to control requests to and from Spotify API and our database to control data to and from the client.
 We built requests which gathered user data upon logging in, this creates a streamlined experience by gathering data in the background and enables a quick transition from log in to starting game.

-Game logic and our front end were also tackled independently during our FDD approach.
-We wireframed our game logic by hand, understanding the problems we were going to approach and how to overcome them.
-Our second phase involved hard-coding data into our react-state to emulate a real expectation from our backend at a scalable level.
-We were able to successfully build our game logic around this placeholder of data, and upon connecting our backend the next day, there were no issues and all the requests fit into place seamlessly.

 ```python